Former Facility Name

 Background/ History

-The Boeing (MD-St. Louis) site, formerly the McDonnell Douglas Corp., operated an aerospace manufacturing facility at the Tract I location, located at McDonnell Douglas Boulevard and Banshee Road in Hazelwood.
-Tract 1 occupies about 210 acres next to the St. Louis Lambert International Airport.
-In 1941, McDonnell Douglas began manufacturing transport aircraft, aircraft components, space systems/missiles and combat aircraft, which included fabricating aluminum, titanium, composite structures and other airframe material; chemical processing; degreasing; painting; and aircraft assembly, fueling and flight testing.
+The Boeing Company (Boeing) operated an aerospace manufacturing facility at the location known as Tract I, which was previously operated by the McDonnell Douglas Corporation, located on James S. McDonnell Douglas Boulevard, North Lindbergh Boulevard, and Banshee Road in Hazelwood.
+Tract 1 occupies approximately 209 acres, with an additional 23 acres of leased property, next to the St. Louis Lambert International Airport (Airport).
+From 1941 to 1997, the McDonnell Douglas Corporation manufactured transport aircraft, aircraft components, space systems/missiles and combat aircraft.
+These processes included aluminum, titanium, composite structure and other airframe materials fabrication, chemical processing, degreasing, painting, fueling of vehicles, aircraft assembly and flight testing.

 A variety of hazardous wastes were produced as part of the manufacturing operations.
-McDonnell Douglas stored the waste in three hazardous waste container storage areas until they could be shipped to a hazardous waste disposal facility.
-The storage areas were permitted under two hazardous waste permits, one issued by the department and one issued by the Environmental Protection Agency (EPA), originally issued in 1984, and reissued in 1997 and 2017.
+The McDonnell Douglas Corporation stored the waste in three hazardous waste container storage areas until it could be shipped to a hazardous waste disposal facility.
+The storage areas were permitted under two hazardous waste permits, one issued by the Missouri Department of Natural Resources, and one issued by the Environmental Protection Agency (EPA), originally issued in 1984, and reissued in 1997 and 2017.
+The EPA decided not to reissue its permit in 2017.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit.
-McDonnell Douglas also distilled spent solvents under a Resource Recovery Certification, issued by the department.
+The McDonnell Douglas Corporation also distilled spent solvents under a Resource Recovery Certification, issued by the department.

 Cleanup Summary

-Boeing is conducting corrective action activities under the same two hazardous waste permits the facility operated under.
+Boeing conducted corrective action activities under the same two hazardous waste permits the facility operated under until 2017.
+In 2017, the EPA did not reissue their permit.
+Boeing continues to conduct corrective action under the department’s permit.
 According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
-Investigations concluded that soil and groundwater in Tract 1 are contaminated with volatile organic compounds, polynuclear aromatic hydrocarbons, polychlorinated byphenols, metals and total petroleum hydrocarbons.
-The contamination is limited to the permitted facility.
+Investigations concluded that soil and groundwater at Tract 1 are contaminated with volatile organic compounds, polynuclear aromatic hydrocarbons, polychlorinated biphenyls, metals and total petroleum hydrocarbons.
+The contamination is limited to within the bounds of the permitted facility.
 In 2006, contaminated soils were removed from five of the nine identified contaminated areas that exceeded risk levels.
-Boeing is currently implementing the approved final remedy for the remaining contamination.
-Groundwater monitoring wells are sampled twice a year and the results are being used to develop a long-term groundwater monitoring plan.
-The approved final remedy also includes property activity and use limitations in the form of enforceable Environmental Covenants, which will be executed by the department and each property owner and filed with the St. Louis County Recorder of Deeds.

 Operations